 As I sit in my office writing this, it’s currently a balmy 5 degrees out with some light snow and yet I see two people cross country skiing on a trail so I wanted to write about how to protect yourself if you’re exercising in cold weather.
 Let’s briefly discuss what happens to our bodies when we are exposed to a cold environment.
-When we enter a cold environment vasoconstriction occurs, meaning out blood vessels tighten up, think of it as driving in a four-lane highway that merges into two.
+When we enter a cold environment vasoconstriction occurs, meaning our blood vessels tighten up, think of it as driving in a four-lane highway that merges into two.
 The reason for this is to limit heat loss and protect our core temperature.
 This is why you’ll feel your hands and toes become cold first when experiencing cold weather.
 When we start to feel cold and need to warm up, our bodies can involuntary start shivering.
 The purpose of shivering is to contract skeletal muscle to produce heat.
 If you start to shiver, this is a sign that you’re losing more heat than your body can produce and is a sign to get back inside or start moving slowly to produce more heat!
+Keeping ourselves knowledgeable about exercising in cold temperatures is very important for our well-being.

 Hypothermia, medically speaking, occurs when core temperature is below 35 degree C or 95 degrees F. There are three types; mild, moderate, or severe.
 Mild hypothermia is the most common and I’m sure we’ve all experienced it.
 Shivering, feeling cold overall, and cold fingers and toes.
 When this occurs, get to warm shelter and place warm dry clothes on.